MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 See the [list of runners for which test results are automatically inferred](#inferred_runners_list).

-As only limited test metadata is present in such inferred reports, they are limited in features and capabilities.
+As only limited test metadata is present in such inferred reports, they're limited in features and capabilities.
-The following features are not available for inferred test reports:
+The following features aren't available for inferred test reports:

 * Group the test results by test file, owner, priority, and other fields
 * Search and filter the test results